S.Korean regulator tells Ant-backed Kakao Pay to revise IPO prospectus

 FSS did not give details but said the IPO registration statement fell into one of three categories: having an incorrect format; containing false information or omitting important facts; or containing unclear statements that could mislead investors.

-The fintech firm, a unit of South Korea's top mobile messaging service company Kakao Corp (035720.KS), provides financial services including money transfers, savings accounts and asset management.
+The fintech firm, a unit of South Korea’s top mobile messaging service company Kakao Corp, provides financial services including money transfers, savings accounts and asset management.

 Under South Korean regulations, failing to revise the registration statement within three months would result in the initial statement being withdrawn.

-In June, FSS asked game developer Krafton Inc (259960.KS) to revise its IPO registration statement, which led the video game maker to cut its IPO target by almost a quarter. read more
+In June, FSS asked game developer Krafton Inc to revise its IPO registration statement, which led the video game maker to cut its IPO target by almost a quarter.

 Kakao Corp is the largest shareholder in Kakao Pay Corp, with 55%, followed Ant Group’s Alipay with 45%, the regulatory filing showed.